Hike Leader - Morning 4 hrs

 Lance Whitmier, OCLB President: email click here

-Course Preparation: You are encouraged to review the Outdoor Experience Training Manuals ahead of time.
+Course Preparation: You are encouraged to review the Outdoor Experience Training Manuals and material at the following link ahead of time.

 Link to Training Resources: Click Here